scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 provide a few simple utilities to help a library also accept ROOT histograms, which do not (currently) follow the Protocol.

-One example of a package pulling together many components was ``uproot-browswer``, a tool that combined uproot, hist, and Python libraries like textual and plotext to provide a terminal browser for ROOT files.
+One example of a package pulling together many components is ``uproot-browser``, a tool that combines uproot, Hist, and Python libraries like textual and plotext to provide a terminal browser for ROOT files.

 .. figure:: histogram-convergence.pdf